-Offered Units are offered to investors resident in each province and territory of Canada pursuant to either the Accredited Investor Exemption or the Minimum Amount Exemption.
+Offered Units are offered to investors resident in each province and territory of Canada pursuant to the Accredited Investor Exemption and the Minimum Amount Exemption.
 In addition, Offered Units are also offered to investors resident in British Columbia, New Brunswick, Newfoundland and Labrador and Nova Scotia pursuant to the Offering Memorandum Exemption.
+As of April 30, 2016, Offered Units will no longer be offered to investors resident in New Brunswick or Nova Scotia pursuant to the Offering Memorandum Exemption.